codalogic/php-htmlo/README.md

     <!-- My comment -->

+Lines beginning with `.-` are ignored, and no output is generated, for example:

+    .- .p: This will be ignored

 Content can be HTML escaped using `.:`, for example:

     .: if( a < b && b <= c )